 This salad came from a collectors edition of Bon Appetit, highlighting Islands of the Mediterranean.
 It was published in 2002 (!) and has floated among my cookbooks ever since.

 Typically I boil enough potatoes and eggs to last for 3 or 4 days of this salad.
 Then at lunch time or for a light dinner, I can assemble the salad in just a few minutes.
-It’s also portable for a picnic or a weekday lunch at your desk.
+And just like another one of my favorites, Italian Pasta Salad, it’s portable for a picnic or a weekday lunch at your desk.

 Italian Potato Salad is a lightened up twist on traditional potato salad.
 Red potatoes are coated in peppery olive oil and tossed with crunchy cucumber, tender tomatoes, briny olives and capers, buttery boiled eggs then spiked with vinegar and oregano.
 Italian style potato salad recipe is easy to assemble and adding a can of good quality tuna makes it a meal!